GuanceCloud/datakit/README.md

 ### Install unstable release

-We also release DataKit with unstable versions, we can install via
+We also released the [unstable DataKit](https://www.yuque.com/dataflux/datakit/changelog#5a0afc9d), we can install via

 - Linux & Mac